 Leeds Castle, Canterbury, Dover & Greenwich River Boat Ride

-- Enjoy a private visit to Leeds Castle, ‘the loveliest castle in the world’
+- Explore inside Leeds Castle, ‘the loveliest castle in the world’

 - See the tomb of Thomas Becket and see spectacular stained glass windows